 To be admitted to Liberty’s J.D. program, you’ll need a bachelor’s degree from an institution that is accredited by an accrediting agency recognized by the Department of Education.
 Inquiries about exceptions should be addressed to the Office of Admissions.

 To apply, you must take the Law School Admission Test (LSAT) and register with the Credential Assembly Service (CAS).
-We require “official transcripts,” received directly from the educational institutions attended, or those sent to Liberty University (by any party) within the original, sealed, university envelope.
-We will also accept copies of “official transcripts” that have been sent to LSAC as an off-site third-party provider.
-(If the transcripts are sent to LSAC before a degree has been conferred, we will require a final “official transcript” with degree conferral to be sent directly to us from the educational institution before the deadline of October 15).
+To meet the official transcripts requirement, we will accept official transcripts that have been sent to LSAC which are included in your CAS report.
+If transcripts are sent to LSAC before a degree has been conferred, we will require a final official transcript with degree conferral to be sent directly to us from the educational institution prior to October 15.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.